Investigating Labeler Bias in Face Annotation for Machine Learning

 \subsection{Bias in Machine Learning}

-Machine learning models and algorithms can have biases introduced at multiple stages.
+Biases can be introduced in machine learning models and algorithms at multiple stages.
 Algorithms can contain systematic biases embedded by the moral concepts of developers~\cite{hagendorff2020ethics,tsamados2021ethics}.
-However, data bias is a much more prevalent concern in intelligent systems.
-As Mueller \cite{muller2021ethics} describes, the quality of a system is coupled ``with the quality of the data provided, following the old slogan \textit{garbage in, garbage out}''.
+However, data bias is a more prevalent concern in intelligent systems.
+As Mueller \cite{muller2021ethics} describes, the quality of a system is coupled with ``the quality of the data provided, following the old slogan \textit{garbage in, garbage out}.''
 It follows that an AI system will make biased decisions if it is trained on biased data.
 Notable sources of bias, which we detail below, include historical bias, non-representative sampling, and labeler bias.